shashankshet/CRUD-app-using-ruby-on-rails/README.md

 Hello my name is Shashank.

-This is my ruby on rails crud web app
+This is a basic  crud web app developed using ruby on rails.

 STEPS TO RUN
 1. Extract the zip folder attached